Hand transplantation

-Hand transplantation, or simply a hand transplant, is a surgical procedure to transplant a hand from one human to another.
+Hand transplantation, or simply hand transplant, is a surgical procedure to transplant a hand from one human to another.
 The donor hand, usually from a brain-dead donor, is transplanted to a recipient amputee.
 Most hand transplants to date have been performed on below-elbow amputees, although above-elbow transplants are gaining popularity.
-Hand transplants were the first of a new category of transplants where multiple organs are transplanted as a single functional unit, now termed vascularized composite allotransplantation (VCA).
+This was the first of a new category of transplants in which multiple organs are transplanted as a single functional unit, now termed "vascularized composite allotransplantation" (VCA).

-The operation is quite extensive and typically lasts from 8 to 12 hours.
+The operation is extensive, and typically lasts from 8 to 12 hours.
 In comparison, a typical heart transplant operation lasts 6 to 8 hours.
 Surgeons usually connect the bones first, followed by tendons, arteries, nerves, veins, and skin.

 Use of immunosuppressive drugs afterward

-For a hand transplant to succeed the recipient is required to take immunosuppressive drugs, as in other organ transplants such as kidney or liver, to minimize rejection, or risk destruction of the hand by the recipient's natural immune system.
+For a hand transplant to succeed, the recipient is required to take immunosuppressive drugs, as in other organ transplants such as kidney or liver, to minimize rejection, or risk destruction of the hand by the recipient's natural immune system.
 These drugs risk weakening the recipient's immune system, which may increase the risk of infections and some cancers.
 Many recent advances in solid organ transplantation have made these medications more tolerable.

 A period of extensive hand therapy/rehabilitation after transplantation helps the recipient gain function of the transplanted hand.
 Compliance with immunosuppressive medications and intensive physical therapy after hand transplants is associated with significant success in regaining the function of the new hands and/or arms.